lucafrancescato/liqo/docs/pages/gettingstarted/helloworld/play.md

 However, you can play with *affinity* constraints as presented in the [*exploit foreign resources*](../test) section to force the scheduling of each component in a specific location, and see that everything continues to work smoothly.

 Each demo component is exposed as a service and accessed by other components.
-However, given that nobody knows, a priori, where each service will be deployed (either locally or in the remote cluster), Liqo _replicates_ all Kubernetes services across both clusters, although the corresponding pod may be running only in one location.
+However, given that nobody knows, a priori, where the pod acting as endpoints of each service will be deployed (either locally or in the remote cluster), Liqo _replicates_ all Kubernetes services across both clusters, although the corresponding pod may be running only in one location.
 Hence, each micro-service deployed across clusters can reach the others seamlessly: independently from the cluster a pod is deployed in, each pod can contact other services and leverage the traditional Kubernetes discovery mechanisms (e.g. DNS, Environment variables).

 Additionally, several other objects (e.g. `configmap` and `secrets`) inside a namespace are replicated in the remote cluster within the "virtual twin" namespace, thus, ensuring that complex applications can work seamlessly across clusters.